Rodnock/ce-lesson-and-asst-006-flip-flops/README.md

 **2.3.3 Short video of the operation of the circuit from 2.2.5.**

 Video: https://imgur.com/a/w0J0IIl (I wanted to show that the LED was being controlled by pin 8, and not just on by default, I didn't realize until after that this was what we were supposed to do for 3.2.1 and 3.2.2, so those will be the same.)

+### Section 3: Clock signal from the micro:bit

+**3.3.1 A short narrative about the experiment.**

+This experiment introduces flip flops and square waves, so sort of a "timing" for things turning on and off using binary 0 and 1.

+**3.3.2 Short video of the operation of the circuit from 3.2.2.**

+Video: https://imgur.com/a/7EPccS8 (Same code as 2.3.3)

+**3.3.3 Short video of the operation of the circuit from 3.2.3.**

+Video: